 Assessment Strategies: HPCA will administer all state-required assessments and other required measurements of academic progress and proficiency.
-We have а formative assessment process embedded instructional approach.
-Included in our school's formative assessment process will be the administration of a nationally normed exam. approach will provide measures of student learning from a full baseline, allow comparisons with other NHA-partner schools, measure individual student progress over time, and provide us with a national peer-group comparison point.
+We also will formative embedded have а assessment process into our Included in our school's formative assessment instructional approach. process will be the administration of a nationally normed exam.
+This approach will provide measures of student learning from a full baseline, allow comparisons with other NHA-partner schools, measure individual student progress over time, and provide us with a national peer-group comparison point.
 We also will administer a college-readiness assessment to all eighth grade students.
 We will use those results with students in a manner that empowers students to go on to a challenging college-preparatory high school.